 Companies that sell these goods aim to appeal to the people that will directly consume them.
 Meaning, the customer and consumer are almost always the same for B2C firms.

-Involve selling a product to another business, who will likely use that product to deliver their B2C product.
+Involve selling a product to another business, which will likely use that product to deliver its B2C product.

-Think: manufacturing equipment, some software product companies, certain electronic goods companies that act as OEMs, etc.
+Think manufacturing equipment, software product companies, certain electronic goods companies acting as OEMs, etc.

-Companies that sell goods to other companies who in turn use that product/service to deliver a product/service to the final consumer.
+Companies that sell goods to other companies use that product/service to deliver a product/service to the final consumer.
 In this case, the company to whom the product/service is being sold is the customer, not the consumer.

-Airbnb could have a B2B arm that offers solutions for companies looking to rent apartments around the world.
-A real estate company may build both commercial complexes (B2B) as well as residential (B2C).
+Airbnb could have a B2B arm that offers solutions for companies looking to rent apartments worldwide.
+A real estate company may build commercial complexes (B2B) and residential (B2C).